enocom/gopher-reading-list/README.md

 most useful and relevant material that anyone writing Go should eventually read.
 By defintion, the list is a work in progress.

-Rather than being comprensive, the list is a curated selection fixed at 200 entries.
+Rather than being comprehensive, the list is a curated selection fixed at 200 entries.

 Go is growing fast and so are the number of blog posts about it.
 If an